dabaixiong/Thread-Scheduling-with-GTThreads/README.md

 in a user-level threads library.
 To do so you must modify the provided GTThreads library.
 The library implements a O(1) priority scheduler and a priority co- scheduler for reference.
-Turn in your final deliverables for the project on February 5, 2018 by 11:59pm via T-square only.
+Turn in your final deliverables for the project on February 4, 2018 by 11:59pm via Canvas only.
 Emails or other methods for submission will not be accepted (as explained in more detail below.)
 You may discuss ideas with colleagues in the class, but the project must be done individually.
 Copying others is NEVER allowed for any reason.
 Please refer to